By: Rich Wilkie, VP, EPM Product Management, Oracle | Emma Yu, Director, EPM Product Marketing, Oracle

 Emma: How is Oracle different from other vendors in this regard?
 Aren’t other EPM solutions also end-user owned and maintained?

-Rich: They say they are, but the reality is that imposter EPM vendors require heavy customization to reach the depth and breadth of financial close capabilities available in Oracle EPM Cloud.
-These capabilities in EPM Cloud are based on best practices and do not require custom code to implement.
+Rich: They say they are, but the reality is that imposter EPM vendors require heavy customization to reach the depth and breadth of financial close capabilities available in Oracle Cloud EPM.
+These capabilities in Oracle Cloud EPM are based on best practices and do not require custom code to implement.

 Rich: Automation is highly applicable for repeatable processes like the financial close.
 In this context, there are many areas where automation can help speed up the close, reduce or eliminate manual work and improve accuracy.
 For example, systems can manage and automate account reconciliations based on configurable rules allowing users to focus on exception or risk accounts only.